uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 <br>

-Because this is such a large milestone with lots of things going into it, I think another roadmap for this specific goal is warranted:
+Because this milestone has quite a few things going into it, I feel another roadmap is warranted:

 * Hardware & Software // Pair PS4 controller to RPi via BT and verify input event detection
 * Software // Modify controller code for onboard RPi mounted version